NLnetLabs/routinator/README.md

 <img align="right" src="https://www.nlnetlabs.nl/static/logos/Routinator/Routinator_Avatar_Realistic.svg" height="150">

 Introducing ‘Routinator 3000,’ lightweight RPKI relying party software written in Rust.
-Routinator is a full-featured software package that can perform RPKI validation as a one-time operation and produce the result in formats such as CSV and JSON, or run as a service that periodically downloads and verifies RPKI data.
-The built-in HTTP server offers a user interface and API endpoints for the various output formats, as well as logging, status and Prometheus monitoring.
+Routinator is a full featured software package that runs as a service which periodically downloads and verifies RPKI data.
+The built-in HTTP server offers a user interface and API endpoints for various file formats, as well as logging, status and Prometheus metrics.

 Routinator has a built-in an RTR server allowing routers supporting route origin validation (ROV) to connect to it to fetch verified RPKI data.
 Note that if you